Universal Credit: Inside the Welfare State on BBC2 - everything you need to know

 What is Universal Credit: Inside the Welfare State about?

 The documentary explores Universal Credit from the point of view of both government employees and those who rely on the controversial benefits system to support themselves.
-The first episode focuses on Peckham Jobcentre in London.
+The sedond episode focuses on a Toxteth Jobcentre in Liverpool.

-Rachel, who left her job to care for her elderly parents, now struggles to support her family on Universal Credit while having to cope with debt and depression.
-Jobcentre employee Karen finds herself faced with similar difficulties to her clients, and has to take a second job to support herself.
+There is a woman in her 60s who has just been made redundant and desperate to find work.
+A Jobcentre veteran reveals how the new benefits system is struggling to accommodate everyone, while a pregnant woman who moved from Czech Republic as a child is made to take a test to prove she is a long-term resident in the city.

-The programme also follows the difficulties faced by civil servants in overseeing sweeping changes to the benefits system.
+Elsewhere, cameras follow the senior civil servant responsible for Jobcentres as he struggles to cope with moving 100,000 people onto universal credit in the wake of a shrinking budget.

 Is there a review for Universal Credit: Inside the Welfare State?